mdibl/biocore_documentation/cli_workshops_2020/markdown/workshop_intro_sup.md

 <img src="https://github.com/mdibl/biocore_documentation/blob/master/cli_workshops_2020/images/images_workshop_1/image-1.png?raw=true">

 Suppose we want to see additional information about the items in a directory.
-We can see additional information by specifiying the `-l` option.
+We can see additional information by specifying the `-l` option.
 This tells `ls` to list the items in "long" format.

 <img src="https://github.com/mdibl/biocore_documentation/blob/master/cli_workshops_2020/images/images_workshop_1/sup-image-1.png?raw=true">